jy-tan/website/content/homepage/about.md

 I graduated from the National University of Singapore with a B.Sc. in [Data Science & Analytics](https://www.stat.nus.edu.sg/), and I'm passionate about building impactful AI experiences to ultimately help make our world more efficient and creative.
 These days, I place more focus on scalable ML systems, as well as exploring how we can make LLMs more reliable and steerable in AI-enabled products.
 I also have a strong interest in entrepreneurship and would love to embark on this journey one day.

-Previously, I also worked on data science and machine learning projects with [eyos](https://eyos.one/) (a retail analytics platform), [EY Data & Analytics](https://www.ey.com/en_gl/big-data-analytics), [Autodesk](https://www.autodesk.com/), and [Micron](https://www.micron.com/).
+Previously, I also worked on data science and machine learning projects with [eyos](https://eyos.one/), [Autodesk](https://www.autodesk.com/), and [Micron](https://www.micron.com/).
 During my time at Micron, I performed research on novelty detection for predictive maintenance of manufacturing equipment using acoustic IoT systems.

 ## News

+{{<nd "2023-10-11">}} Gave [a talk](https://www.meetup.com/machine-learning-singapore/events/296502196) at Google Developer Space about techniques to enhance reliability of LLMs in production.

 {{<nd "2023-08-21">}} Revamped this blog with a more polished theme.